 - Most recipients made difficult choices between food and other necessities, such as housing or medical care.

-- Only 66 percent of people eligible to participate in government support or food assistance programs are currently doing so.
-More than 40 percent of those deemed food insecure are not eligible for the Supplemental Nutrition Assistance Program.
+- Only 66 percent of people eligible to participate in government support or food assistance programs were currently doing so.
+More than 40 percent of those deemed food insecure were not eligible for the Supplemental Nutrition Assistance Program.

 - Most of the organizations providing assistance in the network were faith-based.